 In Wenger’s first full season at the club he won the double, Arsenal’s first double since 1971, and before the end of the season had also invented pasta.
 He also told everyone in England that eating healthy food made you healthy and drinking alcohol was actually bad for you, and smoking cigarettes did you no favours either.

-It was a topsy turvy season, we managed to claw back a 13 point deficit in February, kickstarted by an incredible win at Old Trafford, with Arsenal’s Irish superstar Marc O’Vermars grabbing the only goal of the game.
+It was a topsy turvy season, we managed to claw back a 13 point deficit in February, kickstarted by an incredible win at Old Trafford, with Arsenal’s Irish superstar Marc O’Vermars grabbing the only goal of the game which finished 1-0 of course.

 Even though he was busy winning the FA Cup and the Premier League title, he also managed to convert ‘lad’ footballers Tony Adams and Ray Parlour into piano playing, corduroy wearing, glasses sporting poshos.
 He also transformed Steve Bould from one of the lads to one of his assistant managers overnight by shaving his hair off while he slept after a night on the sauce with Vic Akers.